The Anglo-American Adventure

 Prohibitionist sentiments had been a part of American society since the Puritans ran New England, but because several popular temperance stories, which talked about the evils caused by drinking, were written in the 1840s, efforts to restrict or ban alcohol were at an all-time high.
 Bands of ex-drunkards traveled from one mass meeting to another, calling on people to take a pledge to stay sober, while angry wives smashed taverns.
 But they weren't going to stop there.
 In 1838 Tennessee passed a statewide prohibition law, which lasted for eight years before it was repealed.
 Then in 1851, Portland, Maine elected Neal Dow, the state's leading prohibitionist, as its mayor.
 The "Cold Water Mayor" passed an even tougher law in Portland, which caused temperance activists to call him the "Napoleon of Temperance."
 A mob made up mostly of Portland's sailors and shipbuilders protested in 1855, and Dow gave the state militia the order to fire, killing one man and injuring seven others (the "Portland Rum Riot").
 A year later the prohibition law was repealed, but the prospect that it would come back, or be introduced elsewhere, made it a constant threat to drinkers.
 Still, as with women's rights, the temperance activists wouldn't get what they wanted until the early twentieth century.

 For the 1844 election, the Whigs rallied behind Henry Clay one more time.
 They made fun of Polk's obscurity by making the question "Who is James K. Polk?" a campaign slogan.
 Because the Democratic platform was pro-expansion and tended to be pro-slavery, it made sense for the Whigs to adopt the anti-expansion, anti-slavery attitude of many northerners.
 However, Clay wasn't the candidate for such a platform; he owned slaves, was a notorious gambler and drinker, and rumor had it that he was not even a Christian.
-Not exactly the person who would appeal to those opposed to slavery, since most did so for moral or religious reasons.
+Not exactly the person who would appeal to those opposed to slavery, since most did so for moral reasons.
 To court the so-called "Conscience Whigs," the party picked Theodore Frelinghuysen, a New Jersey minister and prohibition activist, as Clay's running mate.
 Unfortunately, the long-winded reverend had the opposite effect; instead of bringing in the saints to vote for Clay, he drove away Catholics and sinners!

 One fact not reported in American history books is that Polk was the only US president (so far) with a mullet!
+That hairstyle got its name a century and a half later, in a song by (of all people) the Beastie Boys.

 The lower tariffs and the independent treasury were the easiest things to get; thanks to Democratic majorities in both houses of Congress, legislation for those acts had been passed by 1846.
 However, there were only two ways to get the Oregon and California territories--diplomacy or war.
 In the case of Oregon, Polk and his supporters wanted the entire territory west of the Rockies, up to latitude 54° 40' N, the southern tip of Russian Alaska, and they coined the slogan "Fifty-four forty or fight!"
 The British responded to this threat by bringing back James Monroe's more moderate proposal, which simply continued the border drawn at 49° N from the Rockies to the Pacific.
 They had said no to it a generation earlier, when most of the non-Indians living in the territory were British citizens, but the local population was rapidly turning American, so they said they would now accept a line drawn at 49° if they could keep all of Vancouver Island.
-Polk didn't think this was good enough, but few people really wanted a third war between Great Britain and the United States, and the US was already at war with Mexico, so the Senate approved the British proposal in 1846.
+Polk didn't think this was good enough, but few people really wanted a third war between Great Britain and the United States, and the US was already at war with Mexico, so the Senate accepted the British proposal in 1846.

 Regarding California, Polk's first proposal was to send an envoy to Mexico with an offer of $50 million for California and the lands between it and Texas (mainly New Mexico).
 Mexico said no, the idea was simply preposterous.
 Their response is understandable.
 No government could sell half the land it ruled and expect to remain in power; the people would vote it out--or throw it out--at the earliest opportunity.
 All the Mexicans were willing to do was negotiate a settlement regarding Texas; during the period that the Republic of Texas existed as an independent nation, relations between it and Mexico had never been good.
 The main dispute was over borders; Texans said that the Rio Grande marked the southern and western boundaries of Texas, while Mexico insisted that the southern border had always been at the Nueces River, and that the western border should be drawn at longitude 100° W (these borders, if enforced, would have reduced Texas to less than half of its present-day size).
 In 1841 Mexico arrested a group of Texas merchants who were traveling from Austin to Santa Fe, correctly guessing that one of their goals was to secure Texan control over the upper Rio Grande valley; they were forced to march to Mexico City, where the survivors of the march were imprisoned.
 Between 1836 and 1844, Mexican soldiers also staged raids into Texas, briefly occupying San Antonio, Goliad, and Refugio.